EUR/USD 1.16187 ▼ 0.05%

 Our assessment: For the majority of retail traders — and especially those in the Middle East and Arabic-speaking markets — XM is the stronger overall choice.
 Its $30 no-deposit bonus, competitive all-in costs on major pairs, award-winning support, and strong DFSA regulation create a complete trading ecosystem.
 IC Markets is the preferred choice for professional scalpers and algo traders who prioritize raw ECN execution, but its lack of bonuses, limited educational resources, and minimal Arabic support make it less suitable for most retail traders.

-💡 Start Risk-Free: Open a free XM account and claim the $30 no-deposit bonus.
-Trade real markets with real conditions and zero risk to your own capital.
+💡 Start Without a Deposit: Open a free XM account and claim the $30 no-deposit bonus if eligible.
+Trade real markets with bonus credit before adding your own capital, subject to XM verification, volume and withdrawal terms.
 When you're ready to deposit, the $5 minimum on all accounts — including the Ultra Low with spreads from 0.6 pips — makes the transition seamless.

 Frequently Asked Questions